buildtimetrend/python-lib/README.md

 [![Buildtime trend](http://img.shields.io/badge/buildtime-trend-blue.svg)](http://ruleant.github.io/buildtime-trend/buildtime-trend/)
 [![status](https://sourcegraph.com/api/repos/github.com/ruleant/buildtime-trend/badges/status.png)](https://sourcegraph.com/github.com/ruleant/buildtime-trend)

-Gather data, analyse and visualise trends of build processes on Continuous Integration platforms
+Visualise trends of build processes on Continuous Integration platforms by gathering and analysing build and timing data.

 Features
 --------

-- Get timing data from each stage in a build process
+- Capture timing data from each stage in a build process
 - Store, analyse and create trends of the build process data
   - keen mode : send timing data to Keen.io and use the Keen.io API for analysis and visualisation
   - native mode : store data in xml format and use matplotlib to generate a chart (limited)